YaraFlux

 Rule Management Tools

-- list_yara_rules: List available YARA rules.
+- list_yara_rules: List available YARA rules with filtering options

-- get_yara_rule: Retrieve a specific rule's content.
+- get_yara_rule: Get a specific YARA rule's content and metadata

-- validate_yara_rule: Validate YARA rule syntax.
+- validate_yara_rule: Validate YARA rule syntax with detailed error reporting

-- add_yara_rule: Create a new rule.
+- add_yara_rule: Create a new YARA rule

-- delete_yara_rule: Remove a rule.
+- delete_yara_rule: Delete a YARA rule

 Scanning Tools

-- scan_url: Scan content from a URL.
+- scan_url: Scan content from a URL with specified YARA rules

 File Management Tools